 CARGO could scale further by leveraging general-purpose foundation models for sequences (e.g., time-series transformers pretrained across domains).
 Such models could extend the applicability beyond automotive diagnostics to healthcare, cybersecurity, and other structured domains.

-Under the temporal assumptions, large samples, faithfulness and perfect CI-test, CARGO recovers the true set of Markov Boundaries.
-However, we underlined the practical limitations, in particular long-tail distributions, a common trait in high-dimensional labeled data.
-Future work should extend this framework to support event-to-event causality and possibly relax assumptions such as bounded lagged effects or temporal precedence.
+Under the temporal assumptions, large samples, faithfulness, and perfect CI-tests, CARGO recovers the true set of Markov Boundaries.
+However, we underlined the practical limitations, in particular, long-tail distributions, a common trait in high-dimensional labeled data.
+Future work should extend this framework to support event-to-event causality and, if possible, relax assumptions such as bounded lagged effects or temporal precedence.

 Ultimately, CARGO demonstrates how structured probabilistic methods can bridge the gap between causal discovery theory and scalable, practical deployment in complex industrial systems.